 In this guide for Amazon Echo owners we're looking at the best Alexa accessory devices you can buy to augment your system - in addition to getting more Echo devices for other rooms of course!

-Of course, to get the most out of Alexa and help it become more than just a Bluetooth speaker you can demand weather forecasts from, you need compatible products in your home, your work or even your car.
+The goal here is to make your Amazon Echo into a device that's more than just a Bluetooth speaker that you can also ask for the weather from.
+And to do that you need compatible products in your home, your work or even your car.

 Here's a list of the most useful stuff out there.
 And check out our guide to the best Alexa Easter Eggs, too.

-1. Philips Hue white and colour ambiance starter kit
+1. Philips Hue white and colour ambience starter kit

 Philips has an impressive portfolio of smart, connected lighting solutions to kit your house out with.
 In fact, it's arguably the most complete lighting system available.